dbgutalca/pgdf/README.md

 PGConverter is other Java library for converting a property graph stored in PGDF file to different data format (GRAPHSON, XML, JSON and YARS-PG).
 It expects the conversion method of the property graph (object-based, disk-based or direct conversion), the data format to be converted, an input directory containing a PGDF file and the output directory will be created data format converted.

-The library is available as executable Jar file and can be run from the command line by `java -jar PGConverter --<disk> --<json> <PGDF directory> <output directory>.
+The library is available as executable Jar file and can be run from the command line by `java -jar PGConverter --disk --json PGDF directory output directory.